evaporei/evaporei/README.md

 Hi I'm Eva Pace, here's a little bit about me:

 - Currently looking for a new opportunity 👩‍💼
-- Studying these recently: Algorithms & Data Structures, Zig, Godot and OpenGL 📚
+- Studying these recently: Algorithms & Data Structures and [LÖVE](https://love2d.org/) 📚

 My CS interests: